 Description

-The memorial stands in a small stone-walled enclosure on the north side of the B6295, overlooking Weardale and with extensive views of the surrounding moorland.
-At c410m above sea level it is said to be the highest, and perhaps most isolated, war memorial in County Durham.
+The Cowshill War Memorial is located in a small stone-walled enclosure on the north side of the B6295, overlooking Weardale and offering extensive views of the surrounding moorland.
+At approximately 410 meters above sea level, it is said to be the highest and possibly the most isolated war memorial in County Durham.

-The stone memorial takes the form of the Iona cross.
-The front face of the cross head is ornamented with an interlace pattern carved in low relief.
-Below on the cross shaft is carved 1914/ LEST/ WE/ FORGET/ 1918, interspersed with decorative flowers.
-The cross shaft rises from a rough-hewn plinth that stands on a low square step.
+The memorial is designed in the form of an Iona cross.
+The front face of the cross head features an interlace pattern carved in low relief.
+Below this, the cross shaft is inscribed with the years 1914 and 1918, along with the phrase "LEST WE FORGET," interspersed with decorative flowers.
+The shaft rises from a rough-hewn plinth that sits on a low square step.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.